-As the tension between Iran and Saudi Arabia has recently risen to new heights (e.g. Paul Iddon, “Was Saudi Arabia’s execution of Sheikh Nimr calculated or reckless?“, Rudaw, 8 Jan 2016; Jon Schwarz, “One Map That Explains the Dangerous Saudi-Iranian Conflict“, The Intercept, 6 Jan 2016), and has regional if not global repercussions, the focus question … Continue reading Tempobs – Iran, Saudi Arabia and the “Shadow of the Future”
+As the tension between Iran and Saudi Arabia has recently risen to new heights (e.g. Paul Iddon, “Was Saudi Arabia’s execution of Sheikh Nimr calculated or reckless?“, Rudaw, 8 Jan 2016; Jon Schwarz, “One Map That Explains the Dangerous Saudi-Iranian Conflict“, The Intercept, … Continue reading Tempobs – Iran, Saudi Arabia and the “Shadow of the Future”

 Let’s get started on mapping the Iran-Saudi relationship.
-To recapitulate our method, we shall build upon the intuitive model introduced in the previous two posts (“Mindfully Mapping a Middle Eastern Morass – Saudi Arabia and Iran” & “Mapping an Interactive Network for Iran and Saudi Arabia Relations“) that conceptualizes the two countries’ behaviors as outcomes … Continue reading Tempobs – State(s) of Mutual Hostility: Saudi Arabia and Iran
+To recapitulate our method, we shall build upon the intuitive model introduced in the previous two posts (“Mindfully Mapping a Middle Eastern Morass – Saudi Arabia and Iran” & “Mapping an Interactive Network for Iran and Saudi Arabia Relations“) that conceptualizes the two countries’ behaviors as outcomes of the interplay of various influencing forces (e.g. … Continue reading Tempobs – State(s) of Mutual Hostility: Saudi Arabia and Iran

-Find out the latest articles of the ongoing series here.
-Below is a general explanation of the project itself.
 How can we protect ourselves from risks is one of the key questions that so many actors, from citizens and the corporate world to governments are asking themselves and trying to answer.
-It is the main question … Continue reading Enhancing Foresight with the Temporal Dimension
+It is the main question with which the World Economic Forum (Davos) opens its video launching the Global Risk Report 2015. … Continue reading Enhancing Strategic Foresight and Risk Management with the Temporal Dimension